When it comes to garden clean ups, the Brisbane residents know just how much work needs to be done. Getting

 4. Income and employment across dumping suburbs in Brisbane

-The income of Brisbane residents varies as we move from lower dumping suburbs to higher dumping suburbs.
-While the overall distribution is more or less comparable, 29% of people in high dumping suburbs have a low income as compared to 23% in low dumping suburbs.
+The income of Brisbane residents varies as we move from lower-dumping suburbs to higher-dumping suburbs.
+While the overall distribution is more or less comparable, 29% of people in high-dumping suburbs have a low income compared to 23% in low-dumping suburbs.
 This statistic indicates that income in the lower dumping suburbs is higher than the income in the higher dumping suburbs.
-Concerning employment, more people in lower dumping suburbs are employed as compared to people in the higher dumping suburbs.
+Concerning employment, more people in lower-dumping suburbs are employed as compared to people in the higher-dumping suburbs.

 Conclusion:

 Illegal dumping of kerbside waste has been identified to be a growing problem by the BCC and the EHP.
-According to a report released by the EHP, over $0.5 million is spent every year in cleaning out illegally dumped kerbside waste.
-The Gold Coast City Council spends over $1 million every year in cleaning out illegally dumped landfill waste.
-While most people attribute laziness to be the number one reason for illegal dumping of waste, avoiding costs and lack of alternatives are also reasons behind illegal kerbside waste disposal.
-Brisbane South includes both high dumping suburbs (Darra, Moorooka, Yeerongpilly, Yeronga and Sunnybank) and low dumping suburbs (Parkinson, Forest Lake, Graceville and Algester).
-People living in lower dumping suburbs enjoy higher income and more employment than people living in higher dumping suburbs.
+According to a report released by the EHP, over $0.5 million is spent every year cleaning out illegally dumped kerbside waste.
+The Gold Coast City Council spends over $1 million every year cleaning out illegally dumped landfill waste.
+While most people attribute laziness as the number one reason for the illegal dumping of waste, avoiding costs and lack of alternatives are also reasons behind illegal kerbside waste disposal.
+Brisbane South includes high-dumping suburbs (Darra, Moorooka, Yeerongpilly, Yeronga and Sunnybank) and low-dumping suburbs (Parkinson, Forest Lake, Graceville and Algester).
+People living in lower-dumping suburbs enjoy higher income and more employment than those in higher-dumping suburbs.

 To ensure that you don’t engage in illegal dumping of kerbside waste in Brisbane, count on our rubbish removal services at 4 Waste Walk-In Skip Bins.
+When you hire a skip bin from us, you won’t have to wait for kerbside collection or be tempted to dump it illegally.
 We’ll ensure that your rubbish is treated in a safe and environmentally-friendly manner.